hanami/guides/content/v2.0/architecture/slices.md

 ## Features of a slice

-Slices offer much of the same behaviour and features as Hanami's `app` folder.
+Slices offer much of the same behaviour and features as the Hanami app.

 A Hanami slice: